wazuh/wazuh-documentation/source/ossec_splunk_reference_wazuh_dashboards.rst

    :align: center
    :width: 80%

-* **Use case**: To have an overview of the agents and managers status, perform frequent actions and detect inusual alerts peak.
+* **Use case**: To have an overview of the agents and managers status, perform frequent actions and detect inusual alerts peaks.
 * **Description**: A dashboard with the following elements:
-    * A panel with the agents' status for a manager.
+    * The agents' status for a manager.
-    * A panel where for each agent it's possible to perform the following operations: Get info, get key, reset syscheck and remove.
+    * Given an agent perform the following operations: Get info, get key, reset syscheck and remove.
-    * A panel where for each agent it's possible to know the files that are being monitored, and the number of changes for each file.
+    * Given an agent know the files that are being monitored, and the number of changes for each file.
-    * A panel for adding new agents.
+    * Adding new agents.
-    * A panel for restarting syscheck on all the agents.
+    * Restarting syscheck on all the agents.
-    * A panel with the manager status.
+    * Manager status.
-    * A panel with the rules loaded in the manager.
+    * Rules loaded in the manager.
-    * A chart displaying the alerts count by time.
+    * Chart displaying the alerts count by time.
-* **Anotations**: To add a new agent or restart syscheck, be sure the corresponding security check is enabled.
+* **Anotations**: To add a new agent or restart syscheck, be sure the corresponding checkbox is enabled.

 Wazuh PCI Compliance
 ++++++++++++++++++++